Crystalline silicon: Toxicity

 With the exception of amorphous silicon, most commercially established PV technologies use toxic heavy metals.
 CIGS often uses a CdS buffer layer, and the semiconductor material of CdTe-technology itself contains the toxic cadmium (Cd).
 In the case of crystalline silicon modules, the solder material that joins the copper strings of the cells, it contains about 36% of lead (Pb).
 Moreover, the paste used for screen printing front and back contacts contains traces of Pb and sometimes Cd as well.
 It is estimated that about 1,000 metric tonnes of Pb have been used for 100 gigawatts of c-Si solar modules.
 However, there is no fundamental need for lead in the solder alloy.

 Properties

-Crystalline silicon has become so pervasive in the semiconductor and solar spaces primarily for its excellent optical and electronic properties, specifically its moderate bandgap and high charge carrier mobility.
-But it is the mechanical properties of crystalline silicon wafers that have allowed this material to become widely scaled and commercialized, and mechanical and electronic properties go hand in hand.
-The ease of manufacturing crystalline silicon wafers is also largely owed to their mechanical properties.
+Crystalline silicon has become large in the semiconductor and solar spaces, primarily for its electronic properties, specifically its moderate valence band and high charge carrier mobility.
+But it is the mechanical properties of crystalline silicon wafers that have allowed this material to become scaled and commercialized, and mechanical and electronic properties go hand in hand.
+The ease of manufacturing crystalline silicon wafers are also largely owed to their mechanical properties.

 The mechanical properties of pure, undoped monocrystalline silicon are included below.
 Due to its diamond cubic crystal structure, some of these properties are anisotropic depending on the crystallographic orientation along which they are measured, or depending upon the crystallographic plane along which the wafers are cut.